rackerlabs/rackspace-how-to/content/cloud-servers/myrackspace-multi-factor-authentication.md

-If you do not see the multi-factor authentication links in the menu bar of the MyRackspace portal, the account might not be enabled for multi-factor authentication, or the multi-factor system might be unavailable because of maintenance or service interruption.
+If you do not see the multi-factor authentication links in the menu bar of the MyRackspace portal, the account might not be enabled for multi-factor authentication, or the multi-factor authentication system might be unavailable because of maintenance or service interruption.